SubashUduwaka/cloud-security-scanner/README.md

-# Cloud Security Scanner v0.4
+# Cloud Security Scanner v0.5-alpha

-This version introduces a decoupled frontend and a persistent database, transforming the project into a full-stack web application.
-The backend now serves a dedicated API that remembers scan history, and the user interface is a standalone set of HTML, CSS, and JavaScript files that consume this API.
+This version expands the scanner's capabilities to include IAM checks and introduces a visual dashboard to summarize the security posture.

 ## Features

+- **IAM Access Key Scanner**: A new module that checks for IAM user access keys that have not been rotated in over 90 days.

+- **Dashboard Chart**: The frontend now includes a doughnut chart powered by Chart.js to provide a quick visual summary of "OK" vs. "CRITICAL" findings.

-- **Decoupled Frontend:** A simple, clean user interface built with HTML, CSS, and vanilla JavaScript provides a user-friendly way to run scans and view results.
-1
+- **Decoupled Frontend:** A simple, clean user interface built with HTML, CSS, and vanilla JavaScript.

-- **Dynamic API Calls:** The frontend uses the `fetch` API to communicate with the backend, allowing for a modern, single-page application feel.
-2

-- **SQLite Database Integration:** The backend now uses `Flask-SQLAlchemy` to save every scan result to a persistent `app.db` file.
+- **SQLite Database Integration:** The backend uses `Flask-SQLAlchemy` to save every scan result to a persistent `app.db` file.

 - **Historical Scans API Endpoint:** A new endpoint, `/api/v1/history`, has been created to serve all past scan results from the database.

-- **Database Migrations:** The project uses `Flask-Migrate` to manage the database schema.
-- **Decoupled Frontend:** A simple, clean user interface built with HTML, CSS, and vanilla JavaScript.
-- **Dynamic Results:** The frontend calls the backend API, fetches the scan results, and dynamically displays them on the page without a reload.
-- **CORS Enabled Backend:** The Flask server now uses `Flask-Cors` to allow cross-origin requests from the frontend. ec57fe706f6b906f40527be97145e576417adea5

 ## How to Use